-Day one on the Camino Inglés takes us from Ferrol, around the estuary and into the medieval town of Pontedeume, Spain, for a trip of about 25 kilometers.
-Join us on our picture journey, of this first leg of the pilgrimage to Santiago de Compostela.
-If a picture says a thousand words, then these will give you a great idea of what this part of the spiritual journey entailed!
+Day one on the Camino Inglés takes us from Ferrol, around the estuary of the Ría de Ferrol and into the town of Neda, Spain.
+While there are periodic strenuous hill climbs, this day follows the river predominantly.
+Join us on our journey, of this first leg of the pilgrimage to Santiago de Compostela.

 "A pilgrim's journey, unlike a traveler's never ends; it only deepens." ~ Author Unknown

 My husband Rich and I and our prior Camino buddies whom we joined in Ferrol, set out on the first day, having walked the first 1.74 kilometers the night prior, from the official start at the docks, to our hotel, the Hostal La Frontera.
 The following morning we wound our way through the streets of Ferrol and along the river, to complete the rest of the approximately 12 kilometer day.